operator-framework/enhancements/enhancements/image-references.md

 formatted are dissmilar, the core image reference rewriting is identical and the process of building a `FROM scratch` image layer is also identical.

-Today, some prior art exists in the OSBS workflow for building operator bundles.
+Today, some prior art exists in the OSBS, IIB and CVP workflows for building operator bundles.
 As we improve the Operator SDK tooling to create a straghtforward process for creating bundle images, we must make sure a seamless migration is possible.

 ### Risks and Mitigations